 - Pirate: Her roleplaying character.
 Well, technically her class is Petticoat Seagrift, but same difference.

-- Pirate Girl: Vriska may or may not count, being a roughly thirteen-year-old LARPer, but she's attempting to emulate her ancestor Marquise Mindfang, who was definitely a Pirate Girl.
+- Pirate Girl: Vriska may or may not count, being a roughly thirteen-year-old FLARPer, but she's attempting to emulate her ancestor Marquise Mindfang, who was definitely a Pirate Girl.

-- Power Gives You Wings: Sprouts a nice pair of butterfly wings when she earns her God Tiers.
+- Power Gives You Wings: Gets a nice pair of butterfly wings when she earns her God Tiers.